by Kenneth Harper Finton ©2015

 We know the origin of bullshit.
 It is developed in the intestinal tract of a male bovine.
 The earliest mention of the slang term was in the Concise Oxford English Dictionary just after the turn of the 20th century.

 T.S.
 Eliot wrote a poem between 1910 and 1916 called “The Triumph of Bullshit,” however the word “bullshit” does not appear in the text of the poem.
 Eliot never published the poem.
 It was not published until 1997.
 [Eliot, T. S. Inventions of the March Hare: Poems 1909-1917 (Harcourt, 1997) ISBN 0-15-100274-6.]

 The Bullshit Asymmetry Principle

-This scientific principle was formulated January 2013 by Alberto Brandolini, an Italian programmer.
+This scientific principle was formulated in January 2013 by Alberto Brandolini, an Italian programmer.
 The Bullshit Asymmetry Principle (also known as Brandolini’s Law states that “The amount of energy needed to refute bullshit is an order of magnitude bigger than to produce it.”
 Brandolini, Alberto.
 “Bullshit Asymmetry https://twitter.com/.
 Retrieved 1 March 2015.Retrieved 1 March 2015.

-Society, in genera, is overwhelmed with a vast abundance of bullshit.
+Society, in general, is overwhelmed with a vast abundance of bullshit.
 It is hardly possible to step into the street these days without running into vast gobs of it.
 It is printed on billboards and signs.
 It has infiltrated our media, influenced our artists, and completely overwhelmed our philosophical thoughts.

 The poet wrote: